marjamis/website/_pages/guides/projectplanning.md

 * Create a tracker of issues and something like a sprint board for showing progress and current assignements.
 This should be defined by the timeline and required outputs
 * Write up a basic plan for running meetings and what should be involved.
 For more details look into documents created by McKenzie
 * [Guide to creating leadership and governance of a project](https://opensource.guide/leadership-and-governance/)
+* [RACI](https://racichart.org/the-raci-model/) useful for project management when trying to work out who is involved and how.
+There are also alternatives which provide other ways to perform this tracking.

 #### 4 - Close